The Kor Cycle

 The Star Sword was not born of Edson.
 It was forged beyond the reach of time by an ancient, ascendant species known as the Rulie—a race of pure intellect and harmonic mastery who wielded the precise power of the Blue Crystals.
 Unlike most relics of power, the sword was never meant as a weapon of conquest.
 It was a tool of balance.
 A blade that could cut through false timelines, resonate with universal memory, and awaken dormant truths.
 It was created through a process called Resonant Compression, in which Blue Crystals were folded inward upon themselves through intention and harmonic convergence—binding energy to form.
 To wield the Star Sword is not to hold power, but to become in tune with the universe itself.

-Elias’s Hidden Truth
+Elias’s Hidden Truth — As Told by Elias

 Authority Record (Dismissed Fragment)